ssathya/IndexFlux-2/docs/ApplicationFlow.md

 For this specific case, Quotes, the API method */api/StockQuote* will be called and let us see how it is handled.

 When the user requests the stock quote for Oracle the user might request "Get me the stock quote for Oracle" or "Get me the stock quote for ORCL"; or "Get me the quote for MSFT" or "Get me the quote for Microsoft".
 The application first tries to do a unique match on ticker and if it fails a wildcard match on name is made.
-We get the quotes from [World Trading](https://www.worldtradingdata.com/) parse the JSON values returned and convert to a string using the code below that can be sent back to user.
+We get the quotes from [World Trading](https://www.worldtradingdata.com/) parse the JSON values returned and convert to a string using the code below that can be sent back to the user.
 ```cs
 private string BuildOutputMsg(QuotesFromWorldTrading quotes)
 		{